codeoverflow-org/nodecg-io/docs/services/discord.md

 ## Using the Discord sample bundle

-The Twitch-Chat example bundle in `samples/discord-guid-chat` demonstrates the ability ping back messages witch start with `!ping`.
+The Discord-guild-chat example bundle in `samples/discord-guild-chat` demonstrates the ability ping back messages witch start with `!ping`.
 Here is a guide to how to get it working.

 ### Prerequisites

-* Working NodeCG & nodcg-oi installation
+* Working NodeCG & nodecg-oi installation
 * a Discord Bot token

 *Note:* If you don't have such a token yet you can follow [this](https://discordjs.guide/preparations/setting-up-a-bot-application.html) guide.

 ### Configure the Discord sample bundle

 1. Start nodecg with nodecg-io installed.
-The bundle is currently part of it so it should also be loaded.
+The Discord-guild-chat bundle is currently part of it so it should also be loaded.

 2. Go to the `nodecg-io` tab in the nodecg dashboard.